-PikeOS Operating System: The PikeOS Operating System consists of the PikeOS Separation Kernel and additional system components such as the PSP, (kernel) device drivers, and system extensions.
-Such additional components are usually used for making the PikeOS Operating System fully compatible with its use-case and the used hardware.
+PikeOS Operating System: The PikeOS Operating System consists of the TOE and additional system components such as the PSP, (kernel) device drivers, and system extensions.
+Such additional components are usually used for making the TOE fully compatible with its use-case and the selected hardware.

-PikeOS Separation Kernel: The PikeOS Separation Kernel provides the TSF and operates the product based on PikeOS.
-The TSF implements mechanism sto assign resources to partitions, providing the execution environments for applications, and implementing communication between partitions as defined by the configuration data.
-The PikeOS Separation Kernel is provided as binary for each CPU architecture, i.e. one instance for x86 64-bit, ARMv7, or ARMv8.
+PikeOS Separation Kernel: The PikeOS Separation Kernel (the TOE) provides the TSF and operates the product based on PikeOS.
+The TSF implements mechanisms to assign resources to partitions, providing the execution environments for applications, and implementing communication between partitions as defined by the configuration data.
+The PikeOS Separation Kernel is provided as binary for each supported CPU architecture.
 The functionality of the PikeOS Separation Kernel is CPU architecture-independent thanks to the usage of the ASP that abstracts the underlying CPU architecture.